samarthlamba/DukeHackathon2020/README.md

 ## Challenges we ran into

-The main challenges we ran into had to do with integrating the back end in Python to a front-end developed in flutter for easy launch of a mobile app.
+The main challenges we ran into had to do with integrating the back end in Python to a front-end developed in Flutter for easy launch of a mobile app.

 ## Accomplishments that we're proud of